Menu

-Nuclear power began to develop during the first decade of 1940.
-Initially, the aim was to create and produce the atomic bomb.
-Later, after the cold war, research began on other uses of nuclear energy; the investigation focused on the peaceful use of atomic energy.
+Nuclear energy began to be developed during the first decade of the 1940s.
+Initially, the goal was to create and produce the atomic bomb.
+Later, after the Cold War, research began on other uses of nuclear energy; The research focused on the peaceful use of atomic energy.

-Currently, 30 countries have nuclear power plants for the generation of electricity.
-In any case, the number of countries that take advantage of nuclear energy is much higher since countries such as Denmark and Italy, which do not have any atomic installation, obtain about 10% of their electricity from atomic energy imported from other countries.
+Currently, 30 countries have nuclear power plants for electricity generation.
+In any case, the number of countries that take advantage of nuclear energy is much greater since countries like Denmark and Italy, which do not have any atomic facilities, obtain around 10% of their electricity from atomic energy imported from other countries.

-Around 450 nuclear power reactors are operating worldwide.
-All these reactors together generate about 11% of the electrical energy consumed in the world.
-However, 60 more reactors are currently under construction, which would increase the power generated through nuclear energy by 16%.
+About 450 nuclear power reactors are operating around the world.
+All these reactors together generate around 11% of the electrical energy consumed in the world.
+However, 60 more reactors are currently being built, which would increase the power generated through nuclear energy by 16%.

 In 2016, nuclear power plants supplied 2,477 TWh of electricity, compared to 2,441 TWh in 2015.

-According to data from the IEA Electricity Information from 2017, the primary source of electricity generation was coal.
-Coal-fired power plants are the most used and in second place are gas power plants.
+According to IEA Electricity Information data from 2017, the main source of electricity generation was coal.
+Coal-fired power plants are the most used and in second place are gas-fired power plants.

-The list of the sources of electricity ordered by use is as follows:
+The list of electricity sources ordered by use is as follows:

 Coal-fired power plants